LavaLite/framework/src/Litepie/Contact/readme.md

-This is a Litepie 5 litepie that provides contact management facility for lavalite framework.
+This is a Laravel 5 package that provides contact management facility for lavalite framework.

 ## Installation

-Begin by installing this litepie through Composer.
+Begin by installing this package through Composer.
 Edit your project's `composer.json` file to require `litepie/contact`.

     "litepie/contact": "dev-master"